 In August 2020, our board of directors adopted, and in September 2020 our stockholders approved, a 2020 Employee Stock Purchase Plan, or the ESPP.
-Our ESPP will become effective one business day immediately before the effective date of the registration statement of which this prospectus forms a part.
+Our ESPP became effective on the business day immediately prior to the date of effectiveness of the registration statement of which this prospectus forms a part.